bradylove/envstruct/README.md

 $ export PASSWORD="abc123"
 ```

+*Note:* The environment variables are case
+sensitive.
+The casing of the set environment variable must match the casing in
+the struct tag.

 Write some code.
 In this example, `Ip` requires that the `HOST_IP` environment variable is set to non empty value and
 `Port` defaults to `80` if `HOST_PORT` is an empty value.
 Then we use the `envstruct.WriteReport()` to print a
 table with a report of what fields are on the struct, the type, the environment variable where the value is read from,